Dating with a Purpose: Praying and Planning for Relational Success

 You are here because you want to save your marriage?
 Good for you!
 We are proud that you are not giving up so easily as many others do.
 The divorce rate is steadily increasing to 60% in many parts of the U.S. and sadly those are the ones that are being reported.

 For example, my wife’s parents want a divorce, but they can’t afford it, so they have just agreed to separate.
 Their hearts, though, are divorced.
-There are many couples like that and despite the sad reality, we offer you a fresh way to look at your marriage in hopes to help you retake back that amazing relationship that God destined you to have!
+There are many couples like that, and despite the sad reality, we offer you a fresh way to look at your marriage in hopes of helping you take back that amazing relationship that God destined you to have!
+Newport Beach Christian Counseling provides faith-based guidance to support couples in restoring and strengthening their marriages.

 3 Ways to Save Your Marriage